i-sajidahmed/technical_challenge/README.md

 - EKS with EC2 instances for the cluster.
 - I choose Karpenter for autoscaling the cluster.
 It is efficient in scaling according to the needs of the workloads.
 It helps in reducing costs.

 - For PostgreSQL database, I choose CloudNativePG operator to manage the PostgreSQL database within the cluster.
-When compared to the managed service like RDS, cost savings would be huge.
+When compared to the managed service like RDS, the cost savings would be huge.

 - Istio for handling service mesh, canary deployments and routing traffic.
 Istio helps in securing the traffic between the services with mTLS and also helps in observability.
 Canary deployments can be implemented effectively using istio.